King Klown Logo

 Trust is not one global score

-Kristals can be composed across domains and publishers without pretending disagreements don’t exist.
+Kristals can be composed across domains, publishers, and authority channels without pretending disagreement does not exist.

 Federation means: